YottaDB/YDBDoc/ProgGuide/commands.rst

 ZSYstem
 ------------------------

-The ZSYSTEM command creates a child of the current process .
+The ZSYSTEM command creates a child of the current process.

 The format of the ZSYSTEM command is: